 Before we get into the health benefits of yoga, let’s address what it actually is.
 Yoga is essentially meditative stretching.
 During a yoga session, one is focused on their breath, body posture, and keeping a clear mind.
-There are many health benefits of yoga, though it is a perfectly viable tool to just use as a method of relaxation.
+There are many health benefits of yoga, though it is a perfectly viable tool to just use as a method of exercise or even relaxation.

 Where does it come from?